isl-org/OpenBot/android/app/README.md

 ### Model Management

 All models are quantized for better performance on embedded devices.
 Please refer to section below for a short description of the available models and benchmarking results.
 The [mean Average Precision (mAP)](https://kharshit.github.io/blog/2019/09/20/evaluation-metrics-for-object-detection-and-segmentation) is computed on the validation set of the [COCO Detection 2017](https://cocodataset.org/#detection-2017) dataset.
 The runtime is averaged across 100 frames and reported in frames per second (fps).
+Note that models with larger input resolution might be better for smaller objects despite lower mAP.

 <p align="left">
 <img src="../../docs/images/screen_model_management.jpg" alt="Alt text" width="25%" />